butcherg/DRG_168/stl/engine/README.md

 alternatives, particularly printing the frame in metal or hand-fabication in brass.

+## Viewing

+Included in this directory is the file 'integration.scad'.
+It imports all the parts and renders them in their intended relationship to each other.
+You can view this file by downloading and installing OpenSCAD and simply opening the file.

 ## Printing

 The detail embedded in the parts requires SLA (resin) printing to resolve.